kjenney/cookiecuttter-godot/README.md

-# Godot 4 2D Builder
+# Godot 4 2D Platformer Builder

-A CookieCutter template for creating a 2D game in Godot 4 that uses CookieCutter configuration to guide how the game is built.
+A CookieCutter template for creating a side-scrolling 2D platformer game in Godot 4 that uses CookieCutter configuration to guide how the game is built.

 ## Features

 - **Player Selection**: Choose between different player types (Blue, Red, Green) at game start
-- **Player Character**: CharacterBody2D with WASD/Arrow key movement and sprite animations
+- **Platformer Physics**: CharacterBody2D with gravity, jumping, and left/right movement
+- **Side-Scrolling Levels**: Horizontally scrolling levels with camera following the player
+- **Platforms & Ground**: Automatically generated platform layouts with grass-style ground
-- **Collectible Objects**: Area2D objects that disappear when collected
+- **Collectible Objects**: Area2D objects placed on or above platforms to collect
-- **NPC with Speech Bubble**: Optional NPC that displays a speech bubble when the player approaches
+- **NPC with Speech Bubble**: Optional NPCs positioned on the ground that display speech bubbles
-- **Sprite Animations**: Animated player (idle, walking, collecting) and NPC (idle, talking) sprites
+- **Sprite Animations**: Animated player (idle, running, collecting) and NPC (idle, talking) sprites with sprite flipping
 - **Score Tracking**: On-screen UI with score display and game mode information
 - **Multiple Game Modes**: Choose between endless, timed, or score target gameplay
   - **Endless Mode**: Play at your own pace to reach the target score